ouya/docs/purchasing.md

-## In-App Purchasing
+# In-App Purchasing

 In-App Purchasing (IAP) is how your app can make money.
 The OUYA Developer Kit (ODK) is designed to be both easy to use and secure.

-#### Definitions

-**Gamer Info** -- this is information about the user.
-It has two attributes:
-* *UUID* -- a developer-facing identifier
-* *Username* -- the user's public username

-**Product** -- this is what is purchased by the user.
-It has ten attributes:
-* *Identifier* -- a developer-facing identifier (unique per developer)
-* *Name* -- the user-facing name
-* *Description* -- the general description of the product
-* *Type* -- the type of product (Entitlement, Consumable, etc.)
-* *Currency Code* -- defines the type of currency
-* *Local Price* -- the cost of the product given the type of currency
-* *Original Price* -- the total price of the product given no sale is active
-* *Percent Off* -- the percentage reduced from the original price
-* *Price In Cents* -- the product price in US cents
-* *Product Version To Bundle* -- the version of the product

-**Purchasable** -- identifies a product when making purchases

-**Receipt** -- information about a prior purchase. it has eight attributes:
-* *Product ID* -- the product identifier
-* *Currency* -- the currency that the product was purchased in
-* *Local Price* -- the cost of the product given the type of currency
-* *Price In Cents* -- the product price in US cents
-* *PurchaseDate* -- when the purchase was made
-* *GeneratedDate* -- when the receipt was created
-* *Gamer* -- the gamer that purchased the product
-* *UUID* -- the identifier of the gamer that purchased the product

-**Product Types** -- there are currently three types of products:
-* *Entitlements* --  a product which can be purchased only once and remains available to the game upon reinstallation
-* *Consumable* -- a product which can be purchased repeatedly
-* *Subscription* -- a product which will be re-purchased automatically every month

-**Cross Game Product** -- a product of any type that if purchased, will be reported as purchased in all of your games

-#### Initializing the ODK
+## Definitions

+**Gamer Info** - information about the user.
+Its attributes:

+* *UUID* - a developer-facing identifier
+* *Username* - the user's public username

+**Product** - an item purchasable by the user.
+Its attributes:

+* *Identifier* - a developer-facing identifier (unique per developer)
+* *Name* - the user-facing name
+* *Description* - the general description of the product
+* *Type* - the type of product
+  * *Entitlement* -  a product which can be purchased only once and remains available to the game upon reinstallation
+  * *Consumable* - a product which can be purchased repeatedly
+  * *Subscription* - a product which will be re-purchased automatically every month
+* *Currency Code* - defines the type of currency
+* *Local Price* - the cost of the product given the type of currency
+* *Original Price* - the total price of the product given no sale is active
+* *Percent Off* - the percentage reduced from the original price
+* *Price In Cents* - the product price in US cents
+* *Product Version To Bundle* - the version of the product

+**Purchasable** - identifies a product when making purchases

+**Receipt** - information about a prior purchase. it has eight attributes:

+* *Product ID* - the product identifier
+* *Currency* - the currency that the product was purchased in
+* *Local Price* - the cost of the product given the type of currency
+* *Price In Cents* - the product price in US cents
+* *PurchaseDate* - when the purchase was made
+* *GeneratedDate* - when the receipt was created
+* *Gamer* - the gamer that purchased the product
+* *UUID* - the identifier of the gamer that purchased the product

+**Product Types** - there are currently three types of products:

+**Cross Game Product** - a product of any type that if purchased, will be reported as purchased in all of your games

+## Creating Products

+In order for users to give you money, you must first create products for them to buy.
+This is done on the OUYA website via the [Developer Portal](https://devs.ouya.tv/developers).
+After logging in, click on the **Products** menu and then the **New Product** link.
+This will take you to a page where you can create a new product.

+## Adding products to your App

+### Initializing the ODK

 All IAP functionality goes through the **OuyaFacade** object.
 The **OuyaFacade** singleton should be initialized at the beginning of the application and used for all IAP requests.
 ```java